ExpositionEngineering/exposition-engineering-podcast-peer-reviews-starter/writing/podcast_peer_reviews.md

 review partner.
 You must provide a link to **at minimum three peer reviews** that are visible in the GitHub repository of an assignment that was created by your peer review partner.
-Please note that no other types of peer review content, excepting those outline in the previous sentences of this paragraph, may be included in the following list.
+Please note that no other types of peer review content, excepting those outlined in the previous sentences of this paragraph, may be included in the following list.

 - **Link to Peer Review 1**: